SophieDeBenedetto/blog/posts/were-all-pms.md

 Similarly, our clear picture of "done" helps us combat missed deliverables.
 When your product manager and/or tech lead signs off on what "done" looks like, you avoid pre-launch surprises in which a startled product manager may say: "Oh no!
 We're not ready to launch this feature, I thought it would _also_ do X!"

 At GitHub, we use GitHub (surprise) to manage our project development life cycle.
 This means we write GitHub issues to document our work on a given project.
-My team uses issue templates to ensure any unit of engineering work comes with a written deliverable.
+My team uses templates to structure our issues and we've recently adopted a template with a build-int "Deliverable" section.
 In this way, engineers are adopting a project management mindset and using async, written communication to help keep our projects on track.

 ## The Problem: Isolation